Low-energy effective theories of the two-thirds filled Hubbard model on the triangular necklace lattice: Molecular limit ( )

-This result can be understood in terms of two physical effects that are usually regarded as entirely separate pieces of physics: Nagaoka's theorem and Hund's rules.
-The most general formulation of Nagaoka's theorem \cite{Tasaki} states that for $U=\infty$ the ground state of the Hubbard model with $N-1$ electron on $N$ lattice sites has the maximum possible spin, $S=(N-1)/2$, if all of the intersite hopping integrals are negative.\cite{foot-sign} To make connection with this result we must return to the atomic orbital basis and make a particle-hole transformation.
-We then have 2 fermions on 3 sites and $t_c<0$.
-Thus Nagaoka's theorem implies an $S=1$ ground state, as we found above.
+The above result, that the grounds state of an isolated triangle is a triplet, can be understood in terms of two physical effects that are usually regarded as entirely separate pieces of physics: Nagaoka's theorem and Hund's rules.
+The most general formulation of Nagaoka's theorem \cite{Tasaki} states that for $U=\infty$ the ground state of the Hubbard model with $N-1$ electron on $N$ lattice sites has the maximum possible spin, $S=(N-1)/2$, if all of the intersite hopping integrals are negative.\cite{foot-sign} To make connection with this result we must return to the atomic orbital basis and make a particle-hole transformation, $\hat h_{i\alpha\sigma}=\hat c^\dagger_{i\alpha\sigma}$.
+The Hamiltonian for $t=0$ and $t_c>0$ is then

+We remove the trivial term by shifting the zero of energy: $\hat{\cal H}\rightarrow\hat{\cal H}-U.$ We then regain a Hubbard model with 2 fermions on 3 sites and all hopping integrals are negative.
+Thus Nagaoka's theorem implies an $S=1$ ground state when $U\rightarrow\infty$, as we found explicitly above.
 Of course, on this finite lattice the triplet groundstate is found even away from $U=\infty$, which is not guaranteed by Nagaoka's theorem.
 Furthermore, Nagaoka's theorem states that the ground state wavefunction contains only positive coefficients when written in the natural real-space many-body basis.\cite{Tasaki} Returning to the molecular orbital basis and working with electrons rather than holes, this statement is equivalent to the prediction that the $A_+$ orbital will be doubly occupied, as indeed we found explicitly above.
 In the molecular orbital basis it is clear that $J_{E_{+}E_{-}}$ plays a key role in stabilizing the Nagaoka state.

-If we accept the argument that the $A_+$ orbital will be doubly occupied, then, the triplet ground state is what one would expect from the molecular Hund's rules applied to the $E$ orbital subspace.
+If we accept that the $A_+$ orbital will be doubly occupied, then, the triplet ground state is what one would expect from the molecular Hund's rules applied to the $E$ orbital subspace.
 Note however, that we do not include an explicit Hund's rule coupling, rather one simply finds $J_{E_{+}E_{-}}<0$ on transforming into the molecular orbital basis.
 Indeed, the connection to Hund's rules goes beyond the maximization of $S$ within the $E$ manifold.
 One can rewrite the Hamiltonian in terms of `molecular Kanamori parameters' $\tilde U, \tilde U', \tilde J$ and $\tilde J'$ (cf. Eq.
 (35) of Ref. \onlinecite{Hotta}).
 In which case the electron-electron interactions within the $E$ manifold of the $i^\textrm{th}$ molecule are given by